asaikali/remote-mcp-protocol/compose-implementation-plan.md

 - Implement `get_profiles()` function using `docker compose config --profiles`
 - Implement profile parsing to handle:
   - No profiles specified → use "default" profile
-  - "all" profile specified → use all available profiles
+  - Specific profiles specified → use those profiles (including "all" and "default")
   - Space-separated profiles → use specified profiles
-- Handle reserved profile names:
+- Handle reserved profile names (both are real profiles in compose.yaml):
-  - "default": Explicit profile that developers set on services
+  - "default": Explicit profile that developers set on services for default development environment
-  - "all": Meta-profile that expands to all available profiles (not set on services directly)
+  - "all": Explicit profile that developers set on services that should run when everything is needed
+- Most services will have both profiles: `profiles: ["all", "default"]` (explicit, no inheritance)
 - Add profile validation in service check (ensure all services have profiles)

 ## Phase 2: Command Implementation